Harvey Nichols: Locations

+The London flagship store is in Knightsbridge, a short distance from rival Harrods.
 In 1996 Harvey Nichols launched its first stand-alone restaurant in London, the OXO Tower Restaurant, Bar, and Brasserie, viewing the River Thames.
 OXO and three of the in-store restaurants were designed by London-based architects Lifschutz Davidson Sandilands.
+During the same year, Harvey Nichols opened its first store outside London in Leeds: a 60,000 sq ft (5,600 m2) store in the 19th century Victoria Quarter, dubbed at the time "Knightsbridge of the North".